 - Always have sufficient liquid in the bottom of the Cooker to prevent it from boiling dry. - Jars may break if set directly on bottom of Cooker.
 Always use canning basket. - 3.
 Place only the recommended number of jars in the basket for canning. - 4.
-The cover must be securely locked in place, see directions page 5, before raising pressure in the Cooker. - Exhaust all air from the Cooker by allowing steam to flow from the vent pipe before placing pressure control weight on vent pipe and raising pressure. - Avoid fluctuations in pressure during the canning period.
-Abrupt changes in pressure tends to draw liquid from jars. - When canning in glass jars, the pressure control weight should not be touched or taken off the vent pipe during the processing period. - 8.
-When canning in glass jars, remove pressure control weight from vent pipe when pressure drops to zero and automatic air vent has relaxed.
-When canning in tin cans, the pressure control weight should be taken off the vent pipe at the end of the processing period.
+The cover must be securely locked in place, see directions page 5, before raising pressure in the Cooker. - 5.
+Exhaust all air from the Cooker by allowing steam to flow from the petcock before closing petcock and raising pressure. - 6.
+Avoid fluctuations in pressure during the canning period.
+Abrupt changes in pressure tends to draw liquid from jars. - 7.
+When canning in glass jars, the petcock must not be opened during the processing period. - 8.
+When canning in glass jars, open petcock slowly when pressure drops to zero and automatic air vent has relaxed.
+When canning in tin cans, petcock should be opened at the end of the processing period. - 9.
+Attempting to speed the cooling of the Cooker by laying wet cloths on the cover, placing Cooker in water or setting Cooker in a draft or on a cold surface is not recommended.
+This reduces pressure in the Cooker more rapidly than in the jars and may cause the jars to burst.